The Best Driving Itinerary From New York City to Bar Harbor

 If you want to drive straight through to Maine so you can spend more time in this beautiful state, consider taking several of Maine’s beautiful scenic byways along the coast.

-How Long Do I Need Driving New York City to Bar Harbor
+How Long Do I Need Driving New York City To Bar Harbor

 Your drive to Maine from NYC can take one day or several, and it all comes down to how much time you have to complete your road trip.
-We suggest spending at least two days in Bar Harbor, which leaves several other days to stop and savor each town’s unique opportunities.
+We suggest spending at least two days in Bar Harbor, which leaves several other days to stop and savor each small town’s unique opportunities.

 Overall, we recommend taking between three to five days to drive up the coast and another two to three days in Bar Harbor and Acadia National Park so that you’re not feeling rushed.